ToKe79/retroarch-kodi-addon-LibreELEC/README.md

 cd retroarch-kodi-addon-LibreELEC
 ```

-Edit the script `build_retroarch.sh` and change `LAKKA` to folder, where the Lakka repository was cloned, e.g. to:
+Edit the script `retroarch-kodi.sh` and change `LAKKA` to folder, where the Lakka repository was cloned, e.g. to:
 ```bash
 LAKKA="/home/joe/repositories/Lakka-LibreELEC"
 ```